+'''

+mosel command [-1 lang] [-d dir] [-tf trf] [-sdm sdm] [-sr rst]

+[-dp dsopath] [-bx bimpfx] cmd_args

+'''

-mosel command [-1 lang] [-d dir] [-tf trf] [-sdm sdm] [-sr rst] [-dp dsopath] [-bx bimpfx] cmd\args below); the option -sdm specifies the maximum size of stack dumps (displayed when a model terminates on a runtime error, this can also be set via the environment variable MOSEL\SDMAX, the default value of 0 disables the display of the stack trace); the option -sr defines the active restrictions (see Section 1.3.4) and -dp specify an initial DSO path (to locate modules and packages) while -bx sets a list of bim file prefixes (used to find packages, see Section 2.3.1).
+Where the option -1 selects the language for message translation (see Section 2.21); the option -d sets the working directory of the process; the option -tf defines a trace file (see command trace below); the option -sdm specifies the maximum size of stack dumps (displayed when a model terminates on a runtime error, an assertion fails or triggered by a call to dumpcallstack; this can also be set via the environment variable MOSEL_SDMAX, the default value of 0 disables the display of the stack trace); the option -sr defines the active restrictions (see Section 1.3.4) and -dp specify an initial DSO path (to locate modules and packages) while -bx sets a list of bim file prefixes (used to find packages, see

+Section 2.3.1).
 Both options -dp and -bx might be stated several times, the resulting setting will correspond to the concatenation of the provided values separated by the appropriate symbol.
-The command parameter is one of the following commands and cmd\args are the associated arguments that must be stated after the options described above (square brackets indicate optional arguments):
+The command parameter is one of the following commands and cmd_args are the associated arguments that must be stated after the options described above (square brackets indicate optional arguments):